Anatomy of a Construction Site: The Welding Equipment, Filler Metals and Protective Solutions Working on the Lambeau Field Expansion

-One of the most common pieces of equipment found on any construction site, the engine-driven welder/generator is equally adept at structural steel erection, mobile fabrication, and maintenance and repair work.
-These tools are particularly helpful because they offer both welding and power generation capabilities for running jobsite tools in a single package.
-In the context of the Lambeau Field expansion, the engine-driven welder/generators were used primarily in the reinforcement of steel columns to support the new structure and to run jobsite tools.
-Welders here relied on a number of Trailblazer® Series engine-driven welder/generators, the centerpiece of which is the brand new Trailblazer 325 EFI with Excel™ power.
-Key benefits to the new Trailblazer 325 EFI include:
+One of the most common pieces of equipment found on any construction site, the engine-driven welder is equally adept at structural steel erection, mobile fabrication, and maintenance and repair work.
+These tools are particularly helpful because they offer both welding and power generation capabilities for running construction jobsite tools in a single package.
+In the context of the Lambeau Field expansion, operators used engine-driven welders primarily in the reinforcement of steel columns to support the new structure and to run jobsite tools.
+Welders here relied on a number of Trailblazer® Series welders including the Trailblazer 325 EFI with Excel™ power.
+Key benefits to the Trailblazer 325 EFI include:

-- Up to 50 percent longer runtimes compared to previous models and comparable machines, requiring less downtime associated with refueling and ensuring more productive time.
+- Up to 50 percent longer runtimes compared to previous models and comparable machines.
+They require less downtime associated with refueling and ensuring more productive time.

 - Up to 35 percent reduction in fuel use for significant cost savings.

 - Sound reduced by as much as 68 percent for a safer, more productive jobsite.